AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Serve/redirect to default client app on top level
 - ✅ Show url when deployed
 - ✅ Warn about uncommitted changes
-- Can access Firebase on the _hosting_ project, not Elemento
+- ✅ Can access Firebase on the _hosting_ project, not Elemento
+- Can get firebase config from preview server
 - Can access third party APIs with secret credentials
-- Can use Firebase authorization
+- Can use Firebase user on server
-- Can get firebase config from preview server
+- Firestore security rules are set when deploy
+- Firestore data store can be used in preview, possibly with simulated security rules
 - ✅ Can run server apps in cache default and specified versions concurrently
 - ✅ Can update client app quickly and easily when new version in GitHub
 - ✅ Tool in Studio to deploy to Firebase